tedthedragon/Teds-GAMMA-Loadout-Overhaul/README.md

 # Ted's G.A.M.M.A.
 Loadout Overhaul

-A loadout overhaul for the S.T.A.L.K.E.R.
-Anomaly Modpack: G.A.M.M.A.!
-Changes all of the enemy drops and player starting options to, ideally, decrease gun bloat and create newer more interesting options!
+A semi-recreation of G.A.M.M.A.'s NPC and New Game loadouts to, hopefully, decrease weapon bloat, make NPC rank matter more for what they use and provide more interesting starting choices.

 ## What does this change?